omega8cc/redis/README.txt

 -----------

 Here is a simple yet working easy way to setup the module.
-This method will Drupal to use Redis for all caches and locks and path alias cache replacement.
+This method will allow Drupal to use Redis for all caches and locks and path alias cache replacement.

   $conf['redis_client_interface'] = 'PhpRedis'; // Can be "Predis".